 To further examine whether this delay was related to our implementation of the Audio library or from writing to the analog pin itself, we directly generated an analog pulse without the Audio library from the analog pin using the Arduino command “analogWrite(A14, 4050)”.
 “A14” corresponds to the analog pin, and 4050 is a relative voltage level large enough to be recorded as a pulse by the TDT RZ5D system.
 We initiated 50 trials consisting of 50 millisecond long pulses through a digital pin and through the analog pin.
 Pulses to these two pins were programmed to occur near-simultaneously.
 We found that the analog output lagged the digital output by 0.8 + 5.8 µs (mean + std, n=50 trials), suggesting that writing to the analog pin cannot account for the auditory signal delay generated through the Audio library.
 Thus the delay is due to the specific implementation of the audio library, and future changes to the Audio library could improve the temporal precision.

-To demonstrate the flexibility of Teensy-interface, we adapted the tone -puff experiment to a We generated two tones of different frequencies over 10 trials each (Figure 5A).
+To demonstrate the flexibility of Teensy-interface, we adapted the single-tone tone -puff experiment to a tone-puffan experiment with two tones, a conditioned stimulus (CS) and a neutral stimulus (NS).
+We generated these tones at different frequencies over 10 trials each (Figure 5A).
+The CS was a high frequency tone (8000 Hz) and the NS was a lower frequency tone (2000 Hz).
 The amplitude of the two are set as that shown in Figure 5B, with examples of the actual bandpassed signals shown in Figures 5C and 5D.
 The latency of these two tones was similar to that of the single-tone experiment and did not differ from one another, with the low-frequency sound having a latency of 7.1 + 0.9 ms (+/- std) and the high-frequency sound having a latency of 6.8 + 0.9 ms (Wilcoxon rank-sum test, p=0.571, ranksum = 113).
 This demonstrates the flexibility of a single Teensy interface to command experiments with multiple audio stimuli.

 3.4 Calcium imaging during trace eye blink conditioning using sCMOS camera controlled by the Teensy-interface

-To demonstrate the use of Teensy-interface in calcium imaging with sCMOS camera, we performed calcium imaging in a mouse hippocampus during trace conditioning eye-blink experiment.
+To demonstrate the use of Teensy-interface in calcium imaging with sCMOS camera, we performed calcium imaging in a mouse hippocampus during a single tonetrace conditioning eye-blink experiment.
 In this experiment, a mouse was trained to associate a conditioned stimulus (700ms long tone) with a subsequent unconditioned stimulus (a 100ms long gentle eye puff), separated by a brief memory trace time window (250ms).
 This experiment consisted of 40 trials, each lasting exactly 20 seconds.
+The mouse was first trained for 6?
+Days.
+During experiments, it was awake and headfixed underan sCMOS camera, set to capture images upon a digital pulse onset delivered by the Teensy.
 We found a fraction of CA1 neurons are responsive following the tone, before the puff (Figure 6B, with two example individual neurons shown in Figure 6C).
 Thus, this Teensy-interface allow easy implementation of the experimental paradigm at precise timing.

 4. Conclusion and Discussion